 To that end, we’ve rounded up the main DSLRs currently available from the two (bar the most senior models designed for professionals) and compared them with their rivals in the same price bracket.

 Whether you’re a photographic novice looking for your first camera, an enthusiast keen on exploring a range of options or a more advanced user looking for a full-frame powerhouse, read on to get the best idea of what your money gets you.

 Canon vs Nikon: Entry-level DSLRs

-Currently, the cheapest options are the Canon EOS 1300D (known as the EOS Rebel T6 in the US) and Canon EOS 100D (known as the EOS Rebel SL1 in the US), as well as the Nikon D3300 and the newer Nikon D3400.
-There's also the new EOS Rebel SL2 / EOS 200D, that replaces the ageing SL1/100D, but we're still waiting to test that.
-It does mean you might be able to track down a good deal on the older model though!
+Currently, the cheapest options are the Canon EOS 1300D (known as the EOS Rebel T6 in the US) and Canon EOS 200D (know as the EOS Rebel SL2 in the US), as well as the Nikon D3300 and the newer Nikon D3400.

 For example, both the D3300 and D3400 have 24MP sensors and can shoot at 5fps, and each is furnished with an 11-point AF system.
-By contrast, the EOS 1300D and EOS 100D have 18MP sensors and can only shoot at 3fps and 4fps respectively, with a 9-point AF system apiece.
+By contrast, the EOS 1300D / EOS Rebel T6 has a 18MP sensor and can only shoot at 3fps, while there's a 9-point AF system featured.
+The EOS 200D / EOS Rebel SL2 is the newest camera out of the four and features Canon's latest 24.2MP sensor, though it sticks with a similar 9-point AF system.
 Not huge differences, and potentially not too important for those just wanting to get started, but something to consider nonetheless.

 Nikon’s D3400 isn’t a significant upgrade over the D3300, and the fact that it doesn't offer automatic, built-in sensor cleaning places it at a disadvantage to the others.
 Being quite new also means that it doesn't offer quite the same value as its competitors either, but the price has dropped quite a bit since its launch last year.